SilkRose/Pony/stories/chaotic-crush/05-animal-articulation.md

 "Thanks, Discord.
 I'll see you later."

 Fluttershy leaves to go to the train station.
-As Fluttershy leaves, Discord looks at the time– it's time to feed Elizabeak.
+As Fluttershy leaves, Discord summons a watch to look at the time– it's time for Elizabeak to eat.
 He opens the cupboard to grab the chicken food and goes out the back door.
 "Hello– you must be Elizabeak," he says as he sees the chicken.

 Elizabeak tilts her head to the side in confusion.
 "Hello?
 You can speak to animals too?
 I've never met anypony who can do that besides Fluttershy.
 What's your name?"